juntao/arenztopia/content/news/Issue 30.md

 ## New Thai Restauraunt Opens
 By Owen Miyazoi

 A new thai restauraunt called Xahar opened on Tuesday on Sixth Street.
-It serves tradition thai food, along with thai-inspired pizza and burgers.
+It serves traditional Thai food, along with Thai-inspired pizza and burgers.
 Xahar means "food" in Thai.
 Staple dishes include lamb korma, spicy fish pizza, and a spicy chicken burger with basil.

 ## Poetry
 By Tony Yuan